open-dovetail/demo/blockchain/lab2/README.md

         },
 ```

-This new transaction is named as `getPackagesByProduct`, which accepts a parameter `product` and returns an array of `packageKeyValue` that has already been defined under the section `components/schemas`.
-In the rule actions, a `#get` activity is used to query the blockchain state of `package` ledger by using a rich-query statement that matches the package attribute `content.product` to a specified name of product.
+This new transaction is named `getPackagesByProduct`, which accepts a parameter `product` and returns an array of `packageKeyValue` that has already been defined under the section `components/schemas`.
+In the rule actions, a `#get` activity is used to query the blockchain state of `package` ledger by using a rich-query statement that matches the package attribute `content.product` to a specified product name.
 The activity input data is mapped to the value of the parameter `product`.
 The result of the query activity is then mapped to the returned data of the transaction.

-To make the query run efficiently, we need to define CouchDB indices as shown under the folder [META-INF](./META-INF), which we have defined the [indexProduct.json](./META-INF/statedb/couchdb/indexes/indexProduct.json) for the new transaction.
+To make the query run efficiently, we need to define CouchDB indices as shown under the folder [META-INF](./META-INF), which we have defined [indexProduct.json](./META-INF/statedb/couchdb/indexes/indexProduct.json) for the new transaction.

 ## Build and test the new transaction